jlconlin/prophet-predict/README.md

-This repository uses actuarial tables to show the probability that a senior leadership member of The Church of Jesus Chrost of Latter-day Saints will be come the President of the Church, i.e., the prophet.
+This repository uses actuarial tables to show the probability that a senior leadership member of [The Church of Jesus Christ of Latter-day Saints](https://churchofjesuschrist.org) will be come the President of the Church, i.e., the prophet.
 This does *not* take into account the actual of of any individual.

 Note this is all for fun.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started